sunghlin/temp.sunghlin.github.io/_posts/2019-04-22-Change-the-Timezone-of-Docker-Container.md

 status: published
 ---

-1Nvidia GPU Cloud (NGC) container is easy to use.
+Nvidia GPU Cloud (NGC) container is easy to use.
 However, I always got annoyed by the timezone inside the container, which shows UTC time.
 So, I did some researchs in the internet, and realized many people experience the same issue.
 Thus, I summerize what I have learned from this exercise.

 <!--more-->